bluerange-io/bluerange-setup/docker/README.md

 ### BlueRange software stack

-Finally to help getting started with a fully self-administered on-premise setup including all of BlueRange, ElasticSearch and Mender the entire software stack can be started at once:
+Finally to help getting started with a fully self-administered on-premise setup including all of BlueRange, logging and update servers the entire software stack can be started at once:

 ```sh
 # convert server.key to PKCS#8